 Placing socks over a very young child’s hands can help some of these children avoid thumb sucking if they only suck their thumbs at night.

-There are also some products available that are worn over the thumb.
-Some of these products are designed in such a way that the child can’t pull them off themselves.
+There are also some products available, typically referred to as “thumb sucking guards,” that are worn over the thumb.
+Some of these thumb sucking appliances are designed in such a way that the child can’t pull them off themselves.
 These products have a great success rate of over 90% and work in a short period of time (3-4 weeks).
 For some children, it may be harder to fall asleep during the first nights of wearing an anti-thumb sucking device.

-Everything you will need to consider with this method and the products we recommend can be found on our product review page.
+Everything you will need to consider with this method, the products we recommend, and more information about the best thumb sucking guard for your child can be found on our product review page.

 Anti-Thumb Sucking Device on the Arm